How Do I Change My Name in Nevada?

 Option Zero—impossible honorable mentions—while you've got many middle name change avenues, several paths are off-limits.
 For example, you can't:

-- Combine names without a space (make them flush)
+• Combine names without a space (making them flush)

-- Backtrack to an in-betweener name change (e.g., name change 2 of 3)
+• Revert to an in-between name change (e.g., name change 2 of 3)

-Note: When hyphenating, it doesn't matter who goes first or last.
+Note: When hyphenating, your name may go first or last.

-Of course you can change your last name after marriage.
-The choices are as generous as your middle selections.
-Let's explore your opportunities.
+You can change your last name after marriage using a certified copy of your marriage certificate.
+The choices are as generous as your middle name options.
+Let's explore your opportunities next.

 1. Return to your maiden name